-"And what place is this new building to have amid

-EASTERLY END OF HALL, SHOWING ENTRANCE AT LEFT AND MONUMENTAL FIREPLACE the symbols and centers of the high fellowship here?
+"And what place is this new building to have amid the symbols and centers of the high fellowship here?
 Has anyone traced the relation of the Refectory to the Lecture Room?
-Had the medieval menu any influence upon the medieval philosophy?
-Has a generous diet ever modified the severity of logic or scant and illcooked rations determined the interpretation of a puzzling text?
+Had the medieval menu any significance upon the medieval philosophy?
+Has a generous diet ever modified the severity of logic or scant and ill-cooked rations determined the interpretation of a puzzling text?
 In his Enigmas of Life, a skeptic's book upon which, however, the dust should not be allowed to gather too thickly, W. R. Greg descants with deep conviction upon the alleged fact that only in disease and disaster does the soul find its clearest vision and its highest activity.
 Perhaps in the group about us is the genius who will some day produce the classic upon the Refectory and the Lecture Room.
 And some other, let us hope, will go deep into the subtle relationship between the Refectory and the Chapel.
-Have not fasting and feasting both their kinship with worship?
+Have not fasting and feasting both in their kinship with worship?
 Could Saint Francis have served his own and other generations had he been less often hungry?
-Was Luther's stalwart faith, alert and eager, at all conditioned by his larder, which, it is believed, was exceptionally well provided?
+Was Luther's stallwart faith, alert an eager, at all conditioned by his larder, which, it is believed, was exceptionally well provided?
 It is a tradition that, with the exception now and again of a heroic semi-invalid like Asbury, the Methodist itinerant was ever, to use an outlived term, a good trencherman.
-When you took your table d'hôte dinners at Constance, in the fine dining-room of the Insel Hotel, and remembered that in this room-their chapel-the monks gathered for prayer in the days of Huss; when you stood upon the little platform of the old refectory at Beaulieu Abbey, where it was some one's duty to read aloud a godly book while the rest ate their frugal meal; when at Studley Royal from Anne Bolevn's Seat vou looked down upon the foundation outlines of Fountains Abbey, the wonderful, and found yourself asking with equal interest which was the refectory, which was the chapel; in a word, whenever you are betrayed into the admission that you are curious about men's meals as really as you are about their prayers, you have given warrant indeed for that treatise on the Refectory and the Chapel which some man now here or yonder in the years is bound to produce.
+When you took your table d'hotel dinners at Constance, in the fine dining-room of the Insel Hotel, and remembered that in this room, their chapel, the monks gathered for prayer in the days of Huss; when you stood upon the little platform of the old refectory at Beaulieu Abbey, where it was some one's duty to read aloud in a godly book while the rest ate their frugal meal; when at Studley Royal from Anne Boleyn's Seat you looked down upon the foundation outlines of Fountains Abbey; the wonderful, and found yourself asking with equal interest which was the refectory, which was the chapel, in a word, whenever you are betrayed into the Chapel which some man now here or wonder in the

 "The air clears for us when we once for all agree that the unsane, the unwholesome, the inconvenient, the ugly are not of the essence of the faith.
 For right thinking it is well that good digestion should wait on appetite.
-Whatever may be said for voluntary crossbearing, to whatever heights the patience of suffering and lowliness of heart may lift the spirit, physical unsoundness or discomfort is not a prerequisite for a clear conscience, a pure heart or a holy life.
+Whatever may be said for voluntary cross-bearing, to whatever heights the patience of suffering and lowliness of ehart may lift the spirit, physical unsoundness or discomfort is no a prerequisite for a clear conscious, a pure heart, or a holy life.
 The crude, the unrefined, the antiquated are not necessarily religious.